-We rated, reviewed, & compared 13 of the best graphics cards for gaming across various budgets.
+We rated, reviewed, & compared some of the best graphics cards for gaming across various budgets.
 These top GPUs are perfect for gamers who are looking to max out their favorite games.

 A graphics card (or video card) basically acts like a second processor.
 However, the video card is only responsible for processing graphics-related tasks.

 Therefore, having a high-end video card not only helps your system by improving the quality of visual effects that it can display, but also by relieving your main processor of the responsibility of having to carry out graphics-related tasks.
 This gives your computer a significant increase in performance in gaming over system’s that rely on the integrated graphics on their performance.

 When building a new gaming computer, you want to put a good portion of your budget towards getting the best video card for gaming possible.
 It’s generally recommended to put at least 20-30% of your total budget into your graphics card.